Achieving the four-day working week

 The UK has a productivity problem.
 UK workers attain almost the lowest productivity of all major EU economies.
 French workers earn as much for their employers in four days as ours do in five.
 And to keep our firms profitable and us enjoying the pay we do, we work the most unpaid overtime.

-Productivity depends on worker competencies and technology.
-Firms can increase productivity by investing in staff development to grow skills and knowledge or by investing in new technology for workers to use – or indeed to replace the workers and embed their competencies in machines.
+Productivity depends on worker competencies and the technology they use.
+Firms can increase productivity by investing in staff development to grow skills and knowledge or by investing in new technology for workers to use – or indeed to dismiss the workers and embed their competencies in machines.

 Whether shareholders are prepared to re-think their profit expectations (and hence entertain reduction in hours worked without any increase in productivity) depends much on the nature of the business.